MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/Examples/dotnet35.md

 Notepad C:\dotnet3.5\dockerfile
 ```

-Now, copy this text into the dockerfile and save it:
+Copy this text into the dockerfile and save it.

 ```powershell
 FROM windowsservercore